Inverse Q-Learning Done Right: Offline Imitation Learning in $Q^\pi$-Realizable MDPs: Analysis

 \subsection{General function approximation}

 The proof for the nonlinear setup follows the same conceptual steps but requires a more general concentration result for the objective function.
 Namely, the following lemma is the general counterpart of Lemma~\ref{lemma:vec_concentration}.
-The feature dimension $d$ appearing in the linear case is replaced by the complexity (as measured by the covering number) of the policy and value function classes containing the iterates. \begin{Lem} Let $\Pi_\cQ$ denote the policy class containing the iterates $\scbr*{\pi_k}^K_{k=1}$ produced by Algorithm~\ref{alg:spoil-general-fa}, then with probability at least $1 - \delta$, for all $k \in \sbr*{K}$ it holds that
+The feature dimension $d$ appearing in the linear case is replaced by the complexity (as measured by the covering number) of the policy and value function classes containing the iterates. \begin{restatable}{Lem}{concentrationnonlinear} Let $\cQ \subset \bbR^{\cX \times \cA}$ denote an arbitrary class, $\scbr*{\pi_k}^K_{k=1}$ denote the iterates produced by Algorithm~\ref{alg:spoil-general-fa}, and let $\Delta \spr*{\pi_k}$ be defined as in Proposition~\ref{prop:decomp}.
+Then, with probability at least $1 - \delta$, it holds that for all $k \in \sbr*{K}$